RN Evidence-Based Practice Assessment 2.0: A complete walkthrough

 - O: Outcome: What do you hope to achieve? (e.g., "Reduced incidence of foot ulcers")

 A well-defined PICO question guides your literature search and ensures that you're focusing your efforts on relevant research.
-For instance, "In patients with Type 2 diabetes, does a structured foot care education program compared to standard care reduce the incidence of foot ulcers?"
+Here's a good example: "In patients with Type 2 diabetes, does a structured foot care education program compared to standard care reduce the incidence of foot ulcers?"

 2. Searching for and Appraising the Evidence